Industrial Chemicals– Possible Carcinogen (IARC 2B)

 t = tonne

 The largest occupational groups exposed to naphthalene are petroleum gas and chemical process operators, followed by machine operators in mineral and metal processing, and labourers in mineral and metal processing.
-Other workers may be exposed during the production of mothballs, grinding wheels, and when exposed to petroleum products, especially jet fuels.[18, 19]
+Other workers may be exposed while producing mothballs, grinding wheels, and working with petroleum products, especially jet fuels.[23,24]

 Dermal exposures from products treated with mothballs (blankets, clothing etc.) can be significant.
-The concentration of naphthalene in consumer goods can range up to 13% (excluding moth balls).
 Ingestion exposure to naphthalene is also possible through contaminated drinking water and food.
-Although naphthalene is not permitted as a food additive in Canada, it is used as a solvent in coatings for food packaging.
+Although naphthalene is not permitted as a food additive in Canada, as of 2008 it was used as a solvent in coatings for food packaging.
 Small amounts of naphthalene used in food packaging may migrate into food.

-Searches of environmental and consumer product databases yielded the following results on current potential for exposure to naphthalene in Canada:
+Searches of Environment Canada's National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to naphthalene in Canada:

 NPRI and US Household Products Database